 You are not the expert.

 When someone opens up to you, it’s important to make it about them.
 Listening means creating space for another person to share their experience without judgement.
-No one understands the realities of domestic violence better than the people being impacted by it right now.
+No one understands the realities of domestic abuse better than the people being impacted by it right now.

 to the expert

-Acknowledge the violence
+Acknowledge the abuse

 Honor their experience

-As listeners it’s important to acknowledge and honour all that a person has done to resist violence, to try and protect themselves and/or their children and to stand up for their own dignity and integrity.
+As listeners it’s important to acknowledge and honour all that a person has done to resist abuse, to try and protect themselves and/or their children and to stand up for their own dignity and integrity.

 Honor their choice